 Since the advent of 64-bit processing, computer processors have been able to access the processing power and the RAM available on their graphics cards, which is the part of the computer dedicated to displaying graphics and images on your screen.
 This has been the real revolution in editing software performance in recent times.

 The major downfall of older computers is the transfer speed of their USB ports: you don’t want a computer that only supports a USB2 transfer speed, as it won’t be fast enough.
-You need adequate bandwidth (data transfer speed) to transfer high-resolution video from your hard drive to computer.
+You need adequate bandwidth (data transfer speed) to transfer high-resolution video from your hard drive to your computer.
 If you shoot a lot of video, you will fill up the internal hard drive of your computer quickly.
 I recommend that you have at least two external hard drives: one to play back your video footage, and another as a safety backup.
 When I’m traveling on assignments, I always hide the backup hard drive under the mattress.

 My advice is to buy the best computer you can afford.
 If you are buying second-hand, you can get more bang for your buck, but make sure you do your research.
 You need to understand CPU, GPU, RAM and storage and how they affect your ability to edit.
-It's also important to check if you can upgrade your RAM and the GPU in the future.
+It's also important to check if you can upgrade your RAM and GPU in the future.

 If you can only afford a slower computer, fear not, as there is a hack: many video editing programs allow you to create and edit your story from proxy media.
-Proxy media is a low-resolution copy of the original footage that is easy for a less powerful computer to play back, edit and process effects.
+Proxy media is a low-resolution copy of the original footage that is easy for a less powerful computer to playback, edit and process effects.
 Editing with proxies takes the burden off your computer when you are editing.
 When you make the final master of your video, the computer will generate this from your original high-resolution media.
-Many editing software platforms make this process incredibly easy – and I use it all the time even on my powerful machine as it will playback even the most effect-heavy edits in real time.
+Many editing software platforms make this process incredibly easy – and I use it all the time even on my powerful machine as it will playback even the most effect-heavy edits in real-time.

 The good news is that you can start editing on free or inexpensive software and then upgrade later.
 If you are using Apple, you can start with iMovie for free.
 You can work on a portable device or computer and learn the basics and do most of your editing work – and it is super easy and intuitive.

 Another option is to use Adobe’s Rush system, which works on any device.
-If you decide to upgrade to Premiere Pro in the future, you can easily transfer your files from rush.
+If you decide to upgrade to Premiere Pro in the future, you can easily transfer your files from Rush.
 Rush starts at US$9.99 a month for students and US$19.99 a month for everyone else.

 Premiere Pro is probably the most widely used video editing software.
 Like with all Adobe products you need to pay a monthly subscription fee (starting at US$50 for Premiere Pro), but students can access Adobe’s Creative Cloud services for US$19 in the first year.
 All of our scholarship winners have used this software to edit their entries.